barryclark/jekyll-now/_posts/2020-04-25-rust-i2c-driver-p2.md

     pub const CALIBRATE_ADDR: u8 = 56;
 }
 ```
-And...we are already done, quite simple once you got it down for the first time right?
+And...we are already done, quite simple once you got it down for the first time, right?

 ## A small example on the stm32l4
-In order to verify our blindly written implementation works we can come up with a simple example for
+In order to verify our blindly written implementation works, we can come up with a simple example for
 the stm32l4 chip from last time.
-First of we will of course take over the big blob that initializes
+First of all, we will, of course, take over the big blob that initializes
 our chip properly from last time:
 ```rust
 #![no_main]